-VAT exemption allows chronically sick or disabled people to buy eligible items at 0% VAT thus saving them money.
-Disabled people do not have to pay VAT when they buy equipment that has been designed solely for disabled people, or on the adaptation of equipment so they can use it.
+VAT exemption allows chronically sick or disabled people to buy eligible items at 0% VAT.
+This includes equipment that has been designed solely for disabled people, or on charges relating to the adaptation of equipment so they can use it.
 Also, VAT is not charged on certain services provided to disabled people, including some building work to adapt a disabled person's home and the hire of disability equipment like wheelchairs.

 Goods and services on which you do not have to pay VAT are often referred to as 'zero-rated' or 'eligible for VAT relief'.
 The rules about VAT relief for disabled people are complex.
 Not everything that is supplied to disabled people is zero-rated for VAT.

 What proof do we need to provide?

 In order to waive VAT on your purchase, the government requires a simple declaration to be made as to the nature of your disability at the time of ordering.
 No proof of your disability need be shown to any party at any time.